EAGG-UF/M-PRIMME/README.md

 **Figure 4** Evolution of a circular grain with a radius of 64μm within a 256 $\times$ 256 pixel matrix. (a) Visual representations of the diminishing circular grain as simulated by MCP, PRIMME, and M-PRIMME methods.
-The temporal progression in MCP, PRIMME, and M-PRIMME simulations has been temporally adjusted to a real-time scale by fitting it to the analytical solution presented in Eq.
-5. (b) The temporal evolution of the circular grain’s area in MCP, PRIMME, and M-PRIMME simulations.
+The temporal progression in MCP, PRIMME, and M-PRIMME simulations has been temporally adjusted to a real-time scale by fitting it to the analytical solution. (b) The temporal evolution of the circular grain’s area in MCP, PRIMME, and M-PRIMME simulations.
-Additionally, as a reference, the analytical solution provided by Eq.
-5 is also depicted, marked with a dashed line.
+Additionally, as a reference, the analytical solution provided is also depicted, marked with a dashed line.

 <div align="center">
     <img src="./images/Grain%20Growth%20(grain(512_512_512))%20Methods%20(Step).png" width="80%">